List of political editing incidents on Wikipedia: Israeli–Palestinian conflict

 In 2008, the pro-Israel activist group Committee for Accuracy in Middle East Reporting in America (CAMERA) launched a campaign to alter Wikipedia articles to support the Israeli side of the Israeli–Palestinian conflict.
 The campaign suggested that pro-Israeli editors should pretend to be interested in other topics until elected as administrators.
 Once administrators they were to misuse their administrative powers to suppress pro-Palestinian editors and support pro-Israeli editors.
 Some participants in the project were banned by Wikipedia administrators.

 In 2010, two pro-settler Israeli groups, Yesha Council and Israel Sheli, launched courses to instruct pro-Israel editors on how to use Wikipedia to promote Israel's point of view.
 A prize was to be given to the editor who inserted the most pro-Israel changes.

+The organization National Vision, led by Likud politician Ariel Kallner, was supported by the Israeli government through Concert, founded in 2018, to introduce a government-friendly perspective into the English Wikipedia (and to produce Russian advocacy videos).

 In 2023, the right-wing Israeli non-profit think tank Kohelet Policy Forum came under criticism for allegedly using five sock puppet accounts to skew its Wikipedia page, which it has claimed was done by an employee without the consent or knowledge of KPF.
 KPF has openly used paid editing in the past to write about the 2023 Israeli judicial reform and other issues aligned with its viewpoints, mainly on the Hebrew Wikipedia.
 These five sockpuppet accounts were blocked between 17:45 and 18:54 on July 12, 2023 (UTC) in Hebrew Wikipedia.
 The forum, which already operates six authorized accounts, distanced itself from the sock puppets, claiming their operation was unauthorized and contravened the community's rules and forum's own policies.